-Under each of the portfolio management agreements, the subadvisor firms will provide marketing support and assistance in order to market the Funds, all necessary brokerage arrangements and all arrangements with the Fund's custodian to settle portfolio trades.
-These firms are required to adhere to the investment objectives and investment strategies adopted by the Fund.
-They have each agreed to act honestly, in good faith and in the best interests of the Fund, and to use the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
-We will pay the sub-advisors' fees out of the management fees we receive from each of the Funds.
+Under the portfolio management agreement, the sub-advisor firm will provide marketing support and assistance in order to market the Fund, all necessary brokerage arrangements and all arrangements with the Fund's custodian to settle portfolio trades.
+The firm is required to adhere to the investment objectives and investment strategies adopted by the Fund.
+The firm has agreed to act honestly, in good faith and in the best interests of the Fund, and to use the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
+We will pay the sub-advisor a fee out of the management fees we receive from the Fund.

-Most of the portfolio management agreements listed in Table 8 may be terminated by either party on 90 days' prior written notice to the other party, subject to certain exceptions.
+The portfolio management agreement listed in Table 7 may be terminated by either party on 90 days' prior written notice to the other party, subject to certain exceptions.

-Table 8: Portfolio management agreements
+Table 7: Portfolio management agreement

-SUB-ADVISOR DATE OF AGREEMENT

-Impax September 28, 2017

-Putnam May 30, 2011
+SUB-ADVISOR DATE OF AGREEMENT Putnam May 30, 2011